ralphdelia/Climate-Adaptive-Architecture-Tool/README.md

 ## Technical Decisions
 The backend is a Node.js application using Hono.js as a routing library.
 It uses Instructor.js for structured data extraction and OpenAI as an LLM model.
 Additionally, it makes use of the Google Maps API to convert the user's input location to geographic coordinates.

-The frontend is a React application, and it uses react-markdown to render the LLM output.
+The frontend is a vite React application, and it uses react-markdown to render the LLM output.

 #### Frontend (React)
 1. Navigate to the client directory